Frequently Asked Questions

 Who organizes the Young Writers’ Endeavor?

-The Young Writers’ Endeavor is entirely organized by volunteers, most of whom are college-aged, and who have both interest and experience in writing, the arts, and Baha’i community building activities.
+The Young Writers’ Endeavor is entirely organized by volunteers, most of whom are young adults, and who have both interest and experience in writing, the arts, and Baha’i community building activities.
 You can learn more about them under Our Team.

 Is this workshop sponsored by any Baha’i institution?